3 Unstoppable Stocks That Could Double Your Money in 2021

-Fintech is a combination of the words “finance” and “technology,” and it’s a broad category that includes companies that apply new technology to financial businesses.
-For example, companies that develop new digital payment-processing solutions would be considered fintech, as would companies that build and operate person-to-person payment applications.
+Fintech is a combination of the words finance and technology, and it’s a broad category made up of companies that apply new technology to financial businesses.
+For example, companies that develop new digital payment-processing solutions are considered fintech, as are companies that build and operate person-to-person payment applications.

 The potential of fintech is pretty exciting.
 Even after the growth of the cashless payments space in recent years, the majority of payment transactions around the world are still done in cash.
 And even though online banking institutions offer interest rates and fee structures that are typically much better than those of traditional banks, the majority of consumers still use branch-based banking for their financial needs.

-As mentioned, fintech is a broad term that refers to any company that applies technology to the world of finance.
-There are many types of companies that fall under the fintech umbrella.
+Fintech is a broad term that refers to any company that applies technology to the world of finance.
+Many types of companies are under the fintech umbrella.
 Here are some of the products and services they offer:

 There’s a ton of long-term potential in the fintech industry, so it can be tough to find the best investment opportunities.
 With that in mind, here are five fintech stocks that could make great additions to your portfolio.

 Over the past several years, Square’s (NYSE: SQ) product has evolved from a way for merchants to accept credit cards using their mobile phones into a large-scale small-business and individual financial ecosystem.
 The company now processes card payments at an annualized rate of over $100 billion, it has a thriving small-business lending platform (Square Capital), and it has started to gain serious traction with larger merchants in addition to its core small-business clientele.